Ryan Jeffers Player Props: Twins vs. Phillies

-On Friday, Ryan Jeffers (.771 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 7:05 PM ET.
+Ryan Jeffers -- with a slugging percentage of .711 in his past 10 games, including four home runs -- will be in action for the Minnesota Twins against the Philadelphia Phillies, with Taijuan Walker on the mound, on August 12 at 6:05 PM ET.

 Ryan Jeffers Game Info & Props vs. the Phillies